 Charles Lindner, past president of the Los Angeles Criminal Bar Association, noted that top defense lawyers usually charge a starting flat fee of about $500,000 for a capital case involving a celebrity (and that was in 1994, so that amount is higher today).
 Given that during the trial, Simpson was represented by at least 10 attorneys, if you do the math ($500,000 x 10), you get a similar estimate: about $5 million.

 The $5 million estimate was confirmed during the Simpson civil trial three years later.
 At the civil trial in 1997, Simpson was found liable for the murders of Nicole Brown Simpson and Ronald Goldman and slapped with an $8.5 million compensatory judgment and $25 million in punitive damages.
 Simpson’s lawyers argued that he was broke — having spent between $3 – $5 million in legal fees for his murder trial defense.
 He also paid nearly $200,00 to regain custody of his children from their maternal grandparents.
-At the time of the murder in June 1994, Simpson’s wealth was estimated to be about $16 million; by February 1997, he was broke, being $836,000 in debt — how’s that for financially squeezed O.J.?
+At the time of the murder in June 1994, Simpson’s wealth was estimated to be about $16 million; by February 1997, he was broke, being $836,000 in debt — talk about financially squeezed O.J…

 Read related posts: The O.J.
 Simpson Trial and the Chewbacca Defense